 While details will be forthcoming in the route book, the general route looks like this:

-Depart from either Hagerty Insurance in Golden, CO at 8:30, or the Garden of the Gods Trading Post in Colorado Springs at 9:00, depending on which is closer to your home, after a continental breakfast and a driver orientation meeting.
-Drive west to Buena Vista to our rendezvous and rest stop.
-Then cross the Continental Divide on Monarch Pass to Gunnison for lunch.
-After a delightful lunch break, we drive west on US 50 to Montrose and a rest stop, then turn south onto US 550 to Ridgeway and over the Dallas divide.
-We then proceed south on CO 145 to our dinner and overnight lodging in Telluride, CO.
+Depart from Hagerty Insurance in Golden, CO, or the Garden of the Gods Trading Post in Colorado Springs, depending on which is closer to your home.
+After a light breakfast and an orientation meeting, drive west to Buena Vista to our rendezvous and lunch stop in the park.
+After lunch, we cross the Continental Divide on Cottonwood Pass to Gunnison for our rest stop then drive east on US 50 for a short bit.
+We then proceed south on a past favorite, CO 114, over North Cochetopa Pass, through Saguache with another rest stop and on to our dinner and overnight lodging in Monte Vista, CO.

 That will finish the Fifth annual Driving for Kids Run.
 You can be proud that you were with us for the most recent edition of this great event.
 See you next year!